Wes-KW/PyWebMirror/README.md

 # PyWebMirror

-PyWebMirror is a server that sends http request and proxies response.
+PyWebMirror is a server that proxies http(s) requests.